-Singapore Red Cross staged an exhibition in Kathmandu: "Partnerships for Humanity: Rebuilding in Nepal".
+Singapore Red Cross staged an exhibition Kathmandu: "Partnerships Humanity: Rebuilding in Nepal".
 The guest of honour at this exhibition was Singapore Senior Minister of State for Foreign Affairs and Defence, Hon.
 Dr. Mohamad Maliki Bin Osman.
 We (ANV) are honoured to have been invited to showcase the rebuilding work we supported.
 We thank the Singapore Red Cross and the people of Singapore whose donations made this work possible.